-- For-credit service-learning courses, across academic departments and programs, involving more than a third of our faculty and a quarter of the student body.
+For-credit service-learning courses, spanning 12 academic departments, involving more than a third of our faculty and a quarter of the student body.

-- Community partnerships involving direct programmatic and indirect-research projects that expand the capacity of social service community-based organizations addressing education, housing and health equity needs.
+Community partnerships involving direct programmatic and indirect-research projects that expand the capacity of social service community-based organizations in the City of Whittier and surrounding areas.

-- Community partners’ networking workshops facilitate the exchange of ideas in order to coordinate and address issues of broad mutual concern.
+Community Partner Workshops facilitate the exchange of ideas in order to coordinate and address issues of broad mutual concern.

 The Center for Engagement with Communities is funded, in part, by grants from the BCM Foundation, the American Association of University Women, the National Endowment for the Arts, California Campus Compact, the Amy Biehl Foundation and with institutional support from Whittier College.